FIWARE/tutorials.NGSI-v2/docs/custom-iot-agent.md

 ## The teaching goal of this tutorial

-The aim of this tutorial is to improve developer understanding of how to create their own custom IoT Agents, a series of simple modifications has been made to the code of the Ultralight IoT Agent demonstrating how to make changes.
+The aim of this tutorial is to improve developer understanding of how to create their own custom IoT Agents, a series of simple modifications has been made to the code of the JSON IoT Agent demonstrating how to make changes.
 The tutorial consists of a walkthrough of the relevant code and a series of HTTP requests to connect the new IoT Agent.
 The code can be found within the current
 [GitHub Repository](https://github.com/FIWARE/tutorials.Custom-IoT-Agent/tree/master/iot-agent)